-In addition to training, particularly for attorneys who work as sole practitioners or in firms that do not specialize in child representation, more experienced advocates are a useful resource to help educate new attorneys for children.
+In addition to training, particularly for attorneys who work as sole practitioners or in firms that do not regularly represent children, more experienced advocates are a useful resource to help educate new attorneys for children.
 The attorneys are encouraged to join and participate in at least one professional group or organization that will be a resource for needed information.
-Such groups include the National Juvenile Defender Center and the relevant committees of the Florida Bar (Public Interest Law Section).
+Such groups include the National Juvenile Defender Center and the relevant committees of The Florida Bar (Public Interest Law Section).